 The Laboratory for Heterogeneous Catalysis is dealing with the problems of waste, inefficiencies in processes and adopting the life-cycle approach to process and product development.
-The group is developing future materials and processes, specialising in process intensification, multifunctional compact reactors, catalytic materials and adsorbents, reaction and reactor modelling, and metrics of sustainability.
+The group is developing future materials and processes, specialising in process intensification, multifunctional compact reactors, catalytic materials and adsorbents, reaction and reactor modelling, and transient kinetic studies.

-In the summer of 2010 we moved into a new Reaction Engineering laboratory within the School of Engineering at Warwick.
+Facilities of the group are located in the Reaction Engineering laboratory within the School of Engineering at Warwick.
 In the design of this facility we adopted the spirit of flexible research space, creating an open plan laboratory with services in the ceiling, movable work benches and drop-down 'service columns'.
-The laboratory has a separated area for Raman spectroscopy with independent temperature control.
+The laboratory has a separated room for catalytic reaction with gases at high pressure allowing even operation with hydrogen and carbon monoxide up to 50 bars.
 The laboratory was created with the view towards Sustainable Processes, deliberately restricting the use of highly toxic substances, reducing the use of solvents and reducing the energy use in the lab, by adoption of only recirculating fume hoods with the adsorbtion technology.

 Research areas in the group are split into two broad topics: